bucs110fall2023/final-project-phill-matt/README.md

 Philip Gorgy, Matthew Chan

 ***
+KNOWN ISSUES
+We tried to make a button in the UI for the purpose of closing the game, but we had constant trouble importing it.
+As such, it has been # out.
+In addition, the Scree closes right after running.
 ## Project Description

 Satirical and political debate simulator where two mysterious political figures argue to see who has the better argument.
 The arguments are humourous, is meant to entertain.